Peoria Unified COVID-19 Dashboard

-- Please keep in mind that a particular school might have "x" cases shown for a particular day or week, but that does not represent the number of active cases on campus for that day or week.
-The latest update to the dashboard now includes all cases that are reported to us and verified by the district on that day or week.
+- Data shown for a particular day does not represent the number of active cases on campus for that day.
+It includes cases that are reported to us by individuals or the county which are verified by the school or district on that day.

 COVID-19 Dashboard FAQ

 How often is the Peoria Unified COVID-19 dashboard updated?